goatcorp/faq/dalamud_troubleshooting.md

 We'll probably need your `output.log` and/or `dalamud.log` file to investigate the cause.

-It is also helpful to know if you have any additional addons/injectors/mods such as reshade/gshade, rivatuner/rtss/msi afterburner, any on-screen-displays/overlays, or mods instealled via textools, as these can also contribute to crashing or conflicts.
+It is also helpful to know if you have any additional addons/injectors/mods such as reshade/gshade, rivatuner/rtss/msi afterburner, any on-screen-displays/overlays, or mods installed via Textools, as these can also contribute to crashing or conflicts.
 <hr>

 ### Q: Remember the patches, no matter how small, can break plugins